-First things first: Findmypast has finally released a mobile app!
-Now all four giant genealogy websites—Ancestry, FamilySearch, Findmypast, and MyHeritage—are easy to use on-the-go.
+All four giant genealogy websites—Ancestry, FamilySearch, Findmypast, and MyHeritage—are easy to use on-the-go.
 These genealogy apps are free, and can be used with your free guest log-in or paid subscription.
 You’ll get the same access to features as you do on the full sites.
 So download these free genealogy apps to make and share family history discoveries whenever and wherever you are.

 1. Ancestry and AncestryDNA apps